Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

 ### ID token validation

-Web apps (and confidential client apps in general) should validate ID Tokens. **MSAL Node** decodes the ID token.
+Web apps (and confidential client apps in general) should validate ID Tokens. **MSAL Node** decodes the ID token and verifies the signature.
 In `MsalNodeWrapper`, we add the ID token to session, and then validate it:

 ```javascript
     const checkAudience = idTokenClaims["aud"] === this.msalConfig.auth.clientId ? true : false;